alienspaces/markdown-blogger/README.md

 ### Articles

-Article should be placed in their own directory inside an `articles` directory:
+Articles should be placed in their own directory inside an `articles` directory:

 ```bash
 ./articles